 Your alternative is the ferry.
 Keep in mind though that the ferry trip will take upwards of 10 hours.
 Still, with the price for a ferry ticket at about one third of a plane ticket, budget travelers especially will appreciate the ferry option.

 Incidentally, the ferry tends to the main option for the islanders, not only for its lower cost, but also in view of the way more generous luggage limits, as compared to the airplane.
-Something to keep in mind if you're planning to bring all your scuba gear or your kiteboard/windsurf equipment.
+Something to keep in mind if you're planning to bring your own scuba gear or your kiteboard/foiling/windsurf equipment.

 Additionally, at least for those who believe that getting there is half the fun, taking the ferry is really a lot more fun.
 And frankly, in light of the longer journey duration, you will find you have more opportunity to connect with the locals in the passenger cabin than during the way shorter plane ride.

 One final thing to take note of is that, like most young nations, Indonesia is rather up and coming and, as such, is subject to rapid development.
 This applies to its economy in general, but to its infrastructure and transport sectors, in particular.

 In other words, the result of this rather dynamic nature is that aerial and ferry services, too, tend to be in constant flux.
 So make sure you check you've got the latest schedule, route and ticket price.

 Have an enquiry about getting to Anambas?
 Send it here...